Chris’s mum is 90 years old and has dementia. She is able to live in her own home because of the carers Chris organises.

 I had to fight.
 I threatened to go to my MP and the director of adult social care.
 You have got to find out as much as you can, and dig and dig and dig.
 Nobody is going to do it for you.
 There’s a range of benefits that everybody is entitled to.
 I wasn’t aware of any of this at the start.
 I am now!"

-- Find out more about Personal budgets and direct payments, which can give you flexibility when arranging care.
+- Personal budgets and direct payments: find out more about these payments, which can give you flexibility when arranging care.

-- See our checklist of Questions to ask a home care agency to help you arrange the best care.
+- Questions to ask a home care agency to help you arrange the best care.